Museum Arbeitswelt

 Description

 The Museum Arbeitswelt in Steyr is a renowned exhibition and cultural center.
-It is located in two listed factory buildings from the 19th century and shows changing exhibitions on the topics of work, society and contemporary history.
+It is housed in two listed 19th-century factory buildings and features changing exhibitions on the topics of work, society, and contemporary history.

 Physical accessibility